goldennoodles/Unity-DijkstraPathFinding/README.md

 ## Purpose
 - Implement A path finding algorithm without needing to implement a grid of nodes.
-- Road placed by the user become nodes and are slowly built up over time.
+- Roads placed by the player become nodes and are slowly built up over time.

 ### Bugs
 - There is currently a bug where if the offset between the tiles is too great, the neighbours of the nodes cannot be found.